 The next day was a precise copy of the one before: the sun and the heat and, worst of all to Salva's mind, a landscape that was utterly unchanged.
 The same rocks.
 The same acacias.
 The same dust.
 There was not a thing to indicate that the group was making any progress at all across the desert.
-Salva felt as if he had walked for hours while stay.
+Salva felt as if he had walked for hours while staying in exactly the same place.